Claims arising from the death of a loved one can be the hardest to face. No amount of money can compensate for such a loss.

 A claim on behalf of the deceased’s estate for losses suffered.
 This will include such things as funeral expenses (if paid for by the estate), damage to any property (such as a bike or car that was damaged in the incident) etc.

 Bereavement compensation.
-This is compensation set by statute and is a fixed sum.
-The sum has been increased on two occasions, although is commonly still believed to be too low by many people.
+This is compensation set by statute and is a fixed sum, currently £12,180.

-- Dependency: where the deceased has left people who were financially dependent upon him/her, e.g upon the deceased’s income from work or a pension.
+- Dependency: where the deceased has left people who were financially dependent upon the deceased’s income from work or a pension.

 This is only a brief summary of the things that can be claimed, and it is important that your claim is discussed in depth to ensure that all of the relevant factors have been taken into account.